Maison Dentaire Specialist Clinic

 anything

 We carry out treatment with your comfort in mind, and we use local anaesthesia where needed.
-Most patients tolerate crown and bridge procedures well and are comfortable during treatment.
+Most patients tolerate crown procedures well and are comfortable during treatment.

 After the procedure, some patients may experience temporary sensitivity, especially to cold or pressure.
 This usually settles within a short period as the tooth adjusts.
 In a small number of cases—particularly when a tooth was already heavily restored or close to the nerve—symptoms may persist.
 If this happens, further treatment such as root canal treatment may be required.